YasmeenAbdallah139/Kafka-MySQL-to-Postgres/README.md

-# Kafka-Data-Pipeline
+# Project: Kafka MySQL → Postgres CDC Demo

-A Change Data Capture (CDC) pipeline built using Apache Kafka and Kafka Connect to stream data in real-time from a **MySQL** database (`ecomm`) to a **PostgreSQL** database (`ecomm`) and the using  pipeline is set up with two connectors and uses plugin-based configuration to enable CDC via Kafka.
+This project demonstrates how to use Docker Compose to run MySQL, Postgres, Kafka, Kafka Connect, and Kafka UI to stream data from MySQL to Postgres in real-time.
 ---

 ## 📌 Project Summary